hyunjimoon/tolzul/🌏world(amoon)/🌀iter(🤹🏼‍♂️)=E/👯week_walkie-talkie/5others/Oct.24.2024.md

-1. [[tenenbaum]]: what's meta here and what's being learned (ministry of supply didn't really learn the market)?
+1. [[josh_tenanbaum]]: what's meta here and what's being learned (ministry of supply didn't really learn the market)?
 - mental model of entrepreneurs are expanding
 - administrative behavior (todo1: send mail to gershenman, asking what his example on induction machine was, share bayesian ent paper)
 - todo2: summarize my pitch to josh and josh's feedback